austin-lai/HackTheBox-WriteUp/HackTheBox(HTB)-Horizontall/README.md

 cat user.txt
 ```

-We perform basic enumeration and along the `netstat` command, there is a strange port 8000 is listening on 127.0.0.1.
+We perform basic enumeration and along with the `netstat` command, there is a strange port 8000 is listening on 127.0.0.1.

 ```bash
 strapi@horizontall:~/myapi$ netstat -naot